 If you’re connecting, follow the letter for your next gate.

-skip the first restroom area you see.Ā Walk a little farther and you’ll often find a quiet one with no line long before you get to arrivals.
+Skip the first restroom area you see.
+Walk a little farther and you’ll often find a quiet one with no line long before you get to arrivals.

-If you’ve flown overnight, take two minutes to freshen up.
+If you’ve flown overnight, take two minutes there to freshen up.
 It helps your body reset before the next steps.
+And baggage takes a long time anyway, so why not make things a little easier on yourself.

-If you like to see things visually, Schiphol does publish an official airport map.
-I rarely use it myself — the signage is easier — but some travelers find it reassuring on their first visit.
+PS: If you like to see things visually, Schiphol does publish an official airport map.
+I rarely use it myself — the signage is easier — but some travelers find it reassuring on their first visit: ⤷ Official Schiphol map.

 Gates at Schiphol Airport.